wso2/docs-mi/en/docs/learn/integration-tutorials/service-catalog-tutorial.md

-# How to expose an Integration Service as a Managed API
+# How to Expose an Integration Service as a Managed API

 ## What you'll build